alex-whan/reading-notes/notes/class-02.md

 * CSS stands for "Cascading Style Sheets"
 * CSS controls how the content of an element should appear on a page (color, font, etc)
 * Associates rules with different HTML elements
+* CSS treats each element as if it appears inside its own "box"
+* Rules are made of selectors and declarations - and different selectors allow us to target different specific elements

+#### Major CSS Selectors

+* Universal selector: applies to all elements in a document
+* Type selector: matches element names
+* Class selector: matches an element identified with the class attribute following the period (.) symbol
+* ID selector: matches an element with an "id" attribute, identified with the (#) symbol

+#### Specificity in CSS

+* Last rule: If there are multiple rules that apply to one element, the last one will take precedence
+* Specificity: The more *specific* rule will take precedence over more general ones (i.e., ID `#intro` is more specific than `<h1>`
+* Important: A `!` symbol indicates that a property is more important than other rules applied to the same element

 ## Selected notes from readings in *JavaScript & JQuery* by Jon Duckett